Shiido123/Shiido123/README.md

 ## 🚀 About Me

 I am a young French developer passionate about IT.
 I love creating things and I spend a lot of time developing my ideas.
-I am currently in my first year of computer science at university.
+I am currently in my second year of computer science at university.

 ## My Projects